 Some carburetor cleaners also contain additives to dissolve gum and varnish deposits.
 These may include surfactants, corrosion inhibitors, or emulsifiers.

-Surfactants lower the surface tension of water so deposits can be more easily removed while corrosion inhibitors protect metal parts from rust and corrosion while emulsifiers keep oil and water separate.
+Surfactants lower the surface tension of water so deposits can be more easily removed while corrosion inhibitors protect metal parts from rust and corrosion and emulsifiers keep oil and water separate.

 Carburetor cleaners come in aerosol cans or bottles.
 Bulk quantities like drums or barrels of cleaners may also be purchased.
 Carburetor cleaners are used to clean carburetors, fuel injectors, and intake valves of an engine.